 or lively, complex and age worthy, like Cabernet or claret.

-It can also be made into big, ripe, high alcohol style wines
+It can also be made into big, ripe, high alcohol style wine

-that resemble Port.
-Zinfandel is also a component of
+that resembles Port.
+Zinfandel is also often the base of

 red wine grape in the Central Valley.